-The CUTTER is our latest addition to the &SONS denim range.
-We have collaborated with Hewitt Heritage to create an ECRU INDIGO 12oz Selvedge denim, with an awesome ‘fleck’ through the warp and weft.
+We have collaborated with Hewitt Heritage to create an Indigo warp and ecru wept 12oz Selvedge denim, with an awesome ‘fleck’ through the warp and weft.
 Woven for &SONS on traditional looms in the North of England, then handbuilt with finishing details completed on original UNION SPECIAL machines.
 These techniques have given us the perfect vintage finish with a worn-in feel, combined with the hard-wearing qualities of traditional Selvedge.

 THE CUTTER design is a 1950’s straight cut denim but with a slightly tapered from the knee down.
 They feature our signature chore pocket, detailed phone back pocket and Rider’s cinch strap, which is now removable and reversible if preferred to be worn on the back.

-All sizes are 36" in leg length which provides you with a good amount of jean to turn up and finished of with ‘roping chain stitch’ on the hem.
-Riveted with our iconic studs inside and out and contrast binding in natural Cotton Twill to match the pocket bags, these are heavyweight and super strong.
+All sizes are 35" in leg length which provides you with a good amount of jean to turn up and finished off with ‘roping chain stitch’ on the hem.
+Riveted with our iconic studs inside and out and contrast binding in Natural Cotton Twill to match the pocket bags, these are heavyweight and super strong.
 We’ve also added some lovely details to the inside - we’ve hand screen printed each pocket with Selvedge details and care instructions, all in &SONS vintage red ink.
-Lastly we’ve added our new ‘Made in Britain' label on the waistband.
+Lastly, we’ve added our new ‘Made in Britain' label on the waistband.

 Made in Britain

-Our Selvedge Denims are woven on 2 1950's Blackburn Northrop Power Looms.
-These looms produce a uniquely characterful denim with a beautiful look and feel.
+Our Selvedge Denim is woven on 2 1950's Blackburn Northrop Power Looms.
+These looms produce uniquely characterful denim with a beautiful look and feel.

-One of the most visible examples of this is whats called the broken fill (weft) yarn “defect” that pops up ever so often.
-Prior to the 1970s most workwear companies sold their denim products with broken fill yarns.
-These subtle inconsistencies produced by our vintage looms creates a denim reminiscent of that time and much like the vintage jeans we love and grew up in.
+One of the most visible examples of this is what's called the broken fill (weft) yarn “defect” that pops up ever so often.
+Prior to the 1970s, most workwear companies sold their denim products with broken fill yarns.
+These subtle inconsistencies produced by our vintage looms create denim reminiscent of that time and much like the vintage jeans we love and grew up in.
 Like any denim, nep and broken fill lines will fade with wash and wear.
 However, the sometimes exaggerated exposure of our ecru weft yarn leads to a singularly unique trait of a horizontal and vertical fade.

 Available on a limited run – LOT 01.
 Complete with certificate of authenticity and signed by our Founder and Creative Director Phil James.
 Designed and hand-made in the UK.